Timeline: Key Events in the Babri Masjid – Ram Mandir Controversy

 January 8th 2019: CJI Gogoi forms a 5 judge Bench – Gogoi CJI used his administrative powers to list the matter before a 5 judge Constitution Bench, overturning the September 2018 judgment.

-March 8th 2019: Supreme Court orders mediation – After 2 days of hearing, the Constitution Bench orders court-monitored mediation, despite the objection of some key parties.
-The mediation is set to end in mid May 2019.
+March 8th 2019: Supreme Court orders mediation – After two days of hearings, the Constitution Bench orders court-monitored mediation, despite the objection of some key parties.
+The mediation is set to end in mid-May 2019.